A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-Several systematic uncertainties were evaluated by changing inputs to the fiducial model B-cyl and evaluating the resulting change to the median of the $M_{\bullet}$ posterior: (1) To estimate the effect of uncertainties in the lens model, we isotropically rescaled the source plane coordinates and MGE dimensions by linear factors of 1.28 and 0.83, which correspond to $-39\%$ and +44\% changes to $\mu$.
-This shifted $M_{\bullet}$ by +0.10~dex and $-0.08$~dex, respectively.
-(2) We used the alternative PSF A (Supplementary Text) and found a negligible 0.01~dex shift.
-(3) We uniformly changed all $\sigma$ measurements by our estimated systematic uncertainty of $\pm3$\%, which shifted $M_{\bullet}$ by ${}^{+0.03}_{-0.04}$~dex.
+Several systematic uncertainties were evaluated by changing inputs to the fiducial model B-cyl and computing the resulting change to the median of the $M_{\bullet}$ posterior: i) To estimate the effect of uncertainties in the magnification, we isotropically rescaled the source plane coordinates and MGE dimensions by linear factors of 1.28 and 0.83, which correspond to $-39\%$ and +44\% changes to $\mu$.
+This shifted $M_{\bullet}$ by +0.10~dex and $-0.08$~dex, respectively. ii) We used the alternative PSF A and found a negligible 0.01~dex shift. iii) We uniformly changed all $\sigma$ measurements by our estimated systematic uncertainty of $\pm3$\%, which shifted $M_{\bullet}$ by ${}^{+0.03}_{-0.04}$~dex.
 Adding these components in quadrature, we estimate a systematic uncertainty of ${}^{+0.11}_{-0.09}$~dex in $M_{\bullet}$.

 Our dynamical models neglect the mass of gas and dust.
-Dust continuum emission at 1.3~mm has been observed in MRG-M0138 \cite{Whitaker21}, resulting in a low estimated gas-to-stellar mass fraction of 0.6\% and a gas mass, given the revised magnification, of $\approx1.3 \times 10^9$\msol.
-The ALMA data do not resolve the gas distribution, but we can roughly estimate it from our maps of the dust attenuation $A_V$ and of the equivalent width (EW) of excess Na~D absorption (i.e., beyond the stellar absorption).
-If the neutral gas surface density is roughly proportional to $A_V$ or EW, then $\sim$2\% is projected within $r_{\rm inf}$.
+Dust continuum emission at 1.3~mm has been observed in MRG-M0138 \cite{Whitaker21}, resulting in a low estimated gas-to-stellar mass fraction of 0.6\% and a gas mass, given our adopted magnification, of $\approx1.3 \times 10^9$\msol.
+The millimeter observations do not resolve the gas distribution, so we estimate it from our maps of the dust attenuation $A_V$.
+If the neutral gas surface density is roughly proportional to $A_V$, then $\sim$2\% is projected within $r_{\rm inf}$.
 Therefore, although we do not include gas in the systematic error budget, we expect it to be dynamically negligible.
-In the extreme limiting case in which the gas mass is fully contained within $r_{\rm inf}$ and thus should be subtracted from our $M_{\bullet}$ estimate, doing so would shift the result by $<1\sigma$.
+In the extreme limiting case in which the gas mass is fully contained within $r_{\rm inf}$ and is subtracted from our $M_{\bullet}$ estimate, the result would change by $<1\sigma$.